Pre-Operative Assessment Clinic (POAC) visit:

-Bring your Care Partner with you if you can.
+Bring your Care Partner with you.
 You may invite your Care Partner into the Day Surgery Unit before your surgery.

-A Registered Nurse will complete your preparation for surgery, including starting an intravenous and giving you any medication(s) that may have been ordered for you to take before your surgery.
+A Registered Nurse will get you ready for surgery, including starting an intravenous and giving you any medication(s) that may have been ordered for you to take.

-Your Anesthesiologist, Surgeon and Operating Room Registered Nurse will visit you in the Day Surgery Unit prior to you going to the Operating Room.
+Your Anesthesiologist, Surgeon and Operating Room Registered Nurse will visit you in the Day Surgery Unit before you go to the Operating Room.

 In the Operating Room:

-The Operating Room Registered Nurse who brings you into the Operating Room will introduce you to the Operating Room Scrub Nurse and other members of the surgical team.
+In the Operating Room we will introduce you to the Operating Room surgical team.

 You will be assisted to move from the stretcher to the Operating Room table.

-Monitoring equipment will be connected to you.
-The Operating Room may feel cold to you. if you are cold, tell the Operating Room Registered Nurse.
+Monitoring equipment will be connected to you, including a warming device.
+The Operating Room may feel cold to you.

 While you are awake the Operating Room team will perform a surgical safety checklist that will include a review of your name, surgical procedure and any other information specific to you.